zawwz/lxsh/README.md

 - `-e` option
 - shebang is lxsh

-> Direct execution introduces direct dependency on lxsh and code generation overhead,
+> Direct execution introduces direct dependency on lxsh and code parsing overhead,
-> therefore it should be avoided outside of development use.
+> therefore it should be avoided in production environments.
-> This may be optimized in a later version

-> There are some issues with direct execution as of now
+> stdin is known to not work properly on direct execution as of now

 ### Variable/Function/command listing